pushpraj60tomar-rgb/Facebook-QSG-final/README.md

 ---

 ## Create a Post Using the Mobile App
-This section explains how to create text-only posts and photo or video posts using the Facebook app on Android or iOS.
+This section describes how to create and publish Facebook posts using the mobile app on Android and iOS devices.
+Use this section to post content quickly from a mobile device.

+This section covers how to:
+- Create a text-only post to share written updates.
+- Create a photo or video post using media from your device.
 ---

 ### Create a Text-Only Post on Mobile